Skip to main content

 And: Let's pause for a philosophical moment here.
 A computer, formerly leveraged for the use of a 13-year-old in the American suburbs to play Fortnite on, will now be repurposed, at the grand price of $500, as a node on the world's first serious & scalable system for permissionless money.
 Pretty cool.

 Also: On the question of "used" vs "new": The truly paranoid might not want to buy a used computer, because maybe the NSA (or someone else) has installed a backdoor in it.
 This line of thinking is I think is silly.
-If the NSA is installing back doors, then you'll get that with a new computer and/or a used computer.
+If the NSA is installing back doors, then you'll get that back door with EITHER a new or a used computer.

 Get your 2 extra SSDs